ttjohn/spring-petclinic/readme.md

 ## Running petclinic in GCP in docker

+## POM Changes for Cloud SQL

-# Followin are the pom changes already made to run with Cloud SQL
+Following are the pom changes already made to run with Cloud SQL

 ```
   <?xml version="1.0" encoding="UTF-8"?>